• Skip to primary navigation

 How to make Japanese curry oxtail?

-Here is a Japanese oxtail curry recipe.
-It uses the oddly named Vermont Curry, which is far more popular and easy to find in Japan than Vermont.
+You can make a Japanese oxtail curry recipe with the oddly named Vermont Curry, which is far more popular and easy to find in Japan than Vermont.
+I’d recommend doing a slow simmer of the oxtail first, then making the curry as directed on the packaging.

 What nationality eats oxtail?